kruton/lambdamoo/Extensions.md

 #### `--enable-` _ew_name_ [`=` _text_ ]

-Declares an `--enable-` argument for `./configure` for the parent `%%extension`.
-The expected format is `--enable-`_ew_name_`=`_keywords_, where _keywords_ is a comma--separated list indicating which subfeatures are being chosen, the individual possible keywords being declared via `%option` or `%option_set` (to have a single keyword that selects multiple subfeatures).
+Declares an `--enable-` argument for `./configure` for the parent `%%extension` that will generally be of the form `--enable-`_ew_name_`=`_keywords_, where _keywords_ is a comma--separated list indicating which subfeatures are being chosen, the individual possible keywords being declared via `%option` or `%option_set` (to have a single keyword that selects multiple subfeatures).

+Note that `--enable-` arguments are expected to be all one word in shell terms, that is, even though the declaration in `extensions.ac` is allowed additional whitespace for clarity, the actual argument provided on the command line must not do this (e.g., `--enable- unicode = ids, nums` on a command line will not be recognized;
+it needs to be `--enable-unicode=ids,nums` )

 #### `--with-`   _ew_name_ [`=` _text_ ]

 Declares a `--with-` argument for `./configure`.

-If the parent declaration is `%require`, the expected format is `--with-`_ew_name_`=`_lib_keywords_, where _lib_keywords_ is a comma--separated list of library keywords in preference order.
+If the parent declaration is `%require`, the expected form of the argument is `--with-`_ew_name_`=`_lib_keywords_, where _lib_keywords_ is a comma--separated list of library keywords in preference order.
 The default (`yes` keyword) is to search for all of the libraries in order declared.

-If the parent declaration is `%build`, the expected format is `--with-`_ew_name_`=`_directory_path_, where _ew_name_, by convention, is expected to end in `path` (we don't enforce this yet, but maybe we should), and _directory_path_ indicates where the build directory is
+If the parent declaration is `%build`, the expected form is `--with-`_ew_name_`=`_directory_path_, where _ew_name_, by convention, is expected to end in `path` (we don't enforce this yet, but maybe we should), and _directory_path_ indicates where the build directory is